 We encourage applicants to use our on-line application process which can be accessed from the 'Current vacancies' page.

-We also provide a PDF version of the standard council application form (PDF 691kb) .
-This can be printed out and completed by hand and mailed or faxed to us.
+We also provide an editable PDF version of the standard council application form .
+This can be completed electronically and emailed to email@example.com.
 Only applications made by one of these options will be accepted because often applicants can give too much or not the right type of information on a CV.

 Closing dates are set so the recruitment process can be planned and managers know when they have to shortlist for interview.
 Closing dates are generally not changeable unless in exceptional circumstances and only with the prior agreement from the Corporate Director, Resources.